dcunited001/dcunited001.github.io/_posts/2018-12-10-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 # The Statistical Mechanics of I Ching

-- how does this method of sampling critically differ from a Tarot deck?
+- How does the Yarrow Sticks method of sampling critically differ from a Tarot deck? partly because the sampling process is not a
+  differential: i.e. the probabilities of the next sampled reading do not depend on the state of the deck of cards.
+Why do Vegas dealers *only* draw from fresh decks of cards?
+For similar reasons: to eliminate any potential differential interdependency in the values sampled.
+So, the yarrow sticks method is like sampling from a fresh deck of cards every time.

 ### On Conceptualizing State and Change (and the statistical mechanics of I Ching)